Updated: Nov 8

 We all know that climate change is a serious threat looming over us.
 On a global scale, climate change may alter local weather patterns, expand deserts, and cause sea level rise which could engulf coastal communities.
 However, it is important to keep in mind that, alongside these sweeping changes, climate change will impact every single species on an individual level... often in ways we may not anticipate...

-However, what you may have noticed, is the other 2 columns in the centre of the graph, which are drastically different from the normal conditions.
-The study found that under conditions of ocean acidification without warming (labelled b), the activity of both enzymes were significantly reduced.
-In contrast, under conditions of increased water temperature (column c) the enzymes were massively increased (Rosa et al, 2016).
+What was especially interesting about his study is that the researchers learnt that the effects of ocean warming and acidific might be conflicting - you may have noticed that the other two columns in the centre of the graph (columns b and c) are drastically different from the normal conditions and don't seem to follow an obvious pattern.
+This study showed that under conditions of ocean acidification without warming (column b), the activity of both enzymes were significantly reduced, whereas, with increased water temperature (column c) the enzymes were massively increased.
+This shows us that the effects that climate change-induced environmental shifts may have on sharks are anything but simple!
+(Rosa et al, 2016).

-These enzymes are associated with overall health and wellbeing in these sharks.
-Therefore, when they are reduced or increased dramatically, it implies that the shark is not at its best.
-The authors concluded that at a glance it seems ocean and acidification and ocean warming may counteract each other in how they affect brown-banded bamboo shark digestion.
+The enzymes trypsin and alkaline phosphatase are associated with overall health and wellbeing in brown-banded bamboo sharks.
+Therefore, when the levels of these enzymes are dramatically reduced or increased, it indicates that the shark is not at its best.
+The scientists concluded that, at a glance, it seems ocean acidification and warming may counteract each other in how they affect brown-banded bamboo shark digestion.
 However, they also stated that the alterations in metabolism in these juvenile sharks might affect how well they grow and their ability to reproduce, which could have major population-level implications (Rosa et al, 2016).

 Is there something you could do in your daily life to reduce your carbon footprint?